Links

 ]

-To transform the list of objects like this, use a Result Mapper setting or a separate Code action step with the following JavaScript function:
+To transform the list of objects like this, use a separate Code action step with the following JavaScript function:

 return {{data}}.map(item => {